Campus Construction

 Carl Sandburg College is getting a major makeover a half-century in the making.

-“It has the advantage of really completing all of the main circulation issues (for prospective and current students) as well as centralizing a lot of the functions and making it a very dramatic and obvious destination point, no matter how you approach the campus,” Reilly said.
+“It has the advantage of really completing all of the main circulation issues (for prospective and current students) as well as centralizing a lot of the functions, and making it a very dramatic and obvious destination point — no matter how you approach the campus,” Reilly said.

-Upon completion of the Science and Technology Center, the dental hygiene program — currently housed at the Annex in downtown Galesburg — will move to the Main Campus.
+Upon completion of the Science & Technology Center, the dental hygiene program — currently housed at the Annex in downtown Galesburg — will move to the Main Campus.
 This will locate it under the same roof as other health professions programs such as nursing and medical assisting.

 After construction of the new building is complete, Building A will be demolished, allowing that space to serve as a location for future campus projects and expansion.
 The three pods that makeup Building A were part of the original construction of the campus in 1969.